haihala/whoops-all-grapplers/docs/ideas/Character Ideas.md

 # Concepts
-- Doctor Facilier(big bad from the princess and the frog) looking guy who is one part
-	- The undertaker
-	- Big body grappler
-	- Voodoo witch doctor
-		- Hitting certain moves puts hexes on the opponent
-		- Certain moves can consume hexes for benefits
-			- Tools to help in neutral or get better OKI
-				- Tager magnetism
-				- Teleport
-				- Long poke
-				- Root the opponent
-		- More hexes consumed -> At least linear if not exponential power increase
-		- Main command grab will automatically do a full cash out
-			- It has the best hex to damage ratio
-			- Low damage without hexes
 - Cardmaster
 	- A nerdy character with a duel disk
 	- Aim for "So dorky it turns cool"